walkswiththebear/ConsecutiveSequences/README.md

 `selectionCondition.acceptMcsSpecification(spec);`

 for every MCS-specification by lengths and counts.
 Here, `spec` is an array whose entry at index i is the number of maximal consecutive sequences of length i.
+(The entries at i=0 and i=1 are always 0.)
 If the client-supplied function `acceptMcsSpecification` returns true on such a specification, the permutations that meet that specification will be accepted for the count; otherwise, they won't be.
-See the function `numberOfPermutationsWithAtLeastOneMaximalConsecutiveSequenceOfLengthGreaterThanOrEqualTo` below for an example of how to write the `acceptMcsSpecification` function for your selection condition.

 There is one optimization that may allow the client to cut down on the number of MCS-specifications by lengths and counts that need to be looked at.
 If you pass an integer `minLength` as the second argument to